-These baked ravioli appetizers have the perfect amount of seasoning and topped with your favorite pasta sauce makes them so yum.
+These baked ravioli appetizers have the perfect amount of seasoning and topped with your favorite pasta sauce makes them a super delicious snack.

-So easy because it used frozen ravioli, dipped in Italian breadcrumbs and baked to golden, crisp perfection.
+This recipe is made so easy because it uses frozen ravioli, breaded in Italian breadcrumbs and toasted to golden, crispy perfection.

 I have mentioned it before, how much we LOVE (yes with all capitals) pasta around here so it no wonder these baked ravioli appetizers are a family favorite.

-However, we have it for dinner often with usually a side salad.
+With that said, we have it for dinner often with usually just a side salad.

-One of the best parts about this dish is that you probably have a lot of the ingredients already on hand.
-Sweet right?
+One of the best parts about this recipe is that you probably have a lot of the ingredients already on hand.

 Ingredients you will need for Baked Ravioli Appetizers